erichors/dynatrace-getting-started/README.md

 * For everything else: [devrel@dynatrace.com](mailto:devrel@dynatrace.com)

-## Step 1: Get your own Dynatrace Trial

-Sign up for a new Dynatrace trial: https://bit.ly/dtsaastrial

-## Step 2: Discover Dynatrace Playground Tenant
+## Discover Dynatrace Playground Tenant

 Every Dynatrace Trial user has access to a special [Discover Dynatrace (Playground) Tenant](https://wkf10640.apps.dynatrace.com/) that allows you to explore Dynatrace and all our use cases and capabilities.
 The Playground tenant is observing several applications running on k8s clusters.